 5- Nairobi Railway Museum

 In the heart of Nairobi, Nairobi Railway Museum gives you a train ticket back in time.
 This hidden gem is positioned behind the old Nairobi Railway Station.
 Learning comes first, fun comes later, or they come together.
 So you can visit the exhibition inside first and then walk out to see the trains and locomotives.
 One of the trains was used for the American film ‘Out of Africa’, so you’ll meet that famous locomotive, excited huh?

 You can climb and explore inside of them as there are no restrictions.
 Yes, you can take as many photographs you like too.
 This museum is amazing for history lovers, or just to click some amazing shots for your Instagram.
 Who doesn’t want an amazing 1800-1900s background for a vintage selfie?
 There is also an area where some local artists work and sell art.
 Artists never leave such good material alone, do they?
 Such places are food for your imagination.
 Don’t forget to buy a souvenir!

 Who’s up for a close experience with giraffes while supporting conservation?

 This place protects the endangered Rothschild Giraffe, it has a peaceful atmosphere and it also offers enjoyable activities.
-Here you can hand-feed these unbelievably cute giraffes, learn about them, experience how gentle they are.
+Here you can hand-feed these unbelievably cute giraffes, learn about them and experience how gentle they are.
 You can get a kiss from one of these beauties if you are lucky enough, and make your girlfriend/boyfriend, wife/husband jealous!
 A giraffe kiss is like no other, you know, it rocks your world!
-This place is no wonder one of the most Instagrammable spots, so make sure you click enough photographs as they will be the most amazing ones.
+This place is one of the most Instagrammable spots, so make sure you click enough photographs as they will be the most amazing ones.
 Such intense experiences worth sharing!

 7- Ngong Hills